foskyblue/xtractorr-flask/README.md

 ## Installation <a name="installation"></a>

-To run this project, you can clone this repository onto your local machine and run using jupyter notebook for best result display.
-The version of python used is python 3.*.
+To run this project, you can clone this repository onto your local machine.
+Use command prompt to navigate to cloned folder, run the following commands:

+FOR WINDOWS

+1. *set FLASK_APP=app*
+2. *set FLASK_DEUBG=1 (Optional)*
+3. *flask run*

+Use below details to sign in:

+1. Username/Email: test@mail.com
+2. Password: test

+The version of Python used is python 3.7, Flask version 1.1.2

 You can refer to the requirements.txt file to find dependencies.

 ## Project Motivation<a name="motivation"></a>